digital-futures-academy/airport-challenge/README.md

 ```
 #### Tests
-1. test that landPlane returns false if maximum airport capacity has been reached.
-2. test that airportCapacity doesn't change when landPlane is called.
+1. test that airportCapacity doesn't change when landPlane is called.

 ---
 ---